Reading for Pleasure

 - World Book Day - as a school we select a text to all base our work around, resulting in a whole school display and chance to share our work with each other.
 Recent books have been Flotsam by David Weisner and Chalk by Bill Thomson.

-- Paired Reading events where older children share a book with a younger child - a great way to build confidence in reading aloud.
+- Reading Buddies where older children share a book with a younger child - a great way to build confidence in reading aloud.

-- Popcorn and PJ's reading event - an afternoon dedicated for children to enjoy reading together in a relaxed and cosy environment (with snacks too!)
+- Popcorn and PJ's reading event - time dedicated for children to enjoy reading together in a relaxed and cosy environment, in their PJ's (with snacks too!)
 This event takes on many guises throughout the year and has included Easter and Christmas themed events and a Reading Picnic on the field in the Summer.

 - Local Library links - we are lucky that we have a library fairly local to school, we have had visits from librarians to promote the public library and also sign children up with their own library cards.
 The local library also provide Book clubs for more able readers.